DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: DSM2
 --------------
 The DSM2 protocol is used to control many Spektrum™ and JR™, as well as other models using this protocol.
-While the DSM2 protocol can support up to 14 channels, Deviation is currently limited to a maximum of 12.
+The DSM2 protocol can support up to 12 channels.
 Note that many receivers with less than 8 channels require the Transmitter to send 7 or fewer channels.
 Make sure the # of channels is set appropriately for the receiver.
 DSM2 does not support auto-binding.
 If Fixed ID is set to None, a transmitter-specific ID